Dracula by Bram Stoker: A Gothic Masterpiece

 The Eternal Tick-Tock of Dracula

-Sources for Further Exploration
+Sources for Further Reading

 1. Stoker, Bram.
-Dracula.
+"Dracula."
 1897.

 2. Arata, Stephen D. "The Occidental Tourist: Dracula and the Anxiety of Reverse Colonization."
 Victorian Studies, 1990.